awslabs/aws-lc-verification/SAW/rgs-notes/porting-to-release-checklist.md

+Low priority tasks:
+* [ ] I had to mark `bn_reduce_once_in_place` as `noinline` in order to make the proof for `ECDSA_do_verify` go through.
+In theory, it might be possible to make the proof work without `noinline`, but it would be significantly more annoying.
+Since the underlying bignum library is liable to be replaced soon, it didn't seem worthwhile to pursue this at the moment.

 Small tasks:
 * [X] When LLVM optimizes `bn_select_words`, it produces code that compares pointers.
 This is permissible in Crucible only when a specific flag is enabled, but SAW does not yet offer a way to enable that flag.
 I've added support for this in https://github.com/GaloisInc/saw-script/pull/1309, which is still pending review. (**Estimate**: however long it takes to land the MR. Probably no more than 1 hour.)